ashkaaar/NLP-chatbot/README.md

 ### Training and Data Insights

 My training process involves fine-tuning the DialoGPT model using a custom dataset crafted specifically for science-related inquiries.
-This dataset, stored in the `/NOTEBOOKS` directory, encompasses a diverse range of conversational scenarios, ensuring the model's adaptability and effectiveness.
+The Jupyter Notebook used to fine-tune the ChatGPT model in the Google Colab free tier can be found in the [`/NOTEBOOKS`](notebooks/) directory.
+This dataset was meticulously crafted to cover a wide range of science-related topics, ensuring the model's proficiency in generating relevant responses.

 Following rigorous training and validation, the fine-tuned model is stored in the `/MODELS` directory, ready for deployment.
 Additionally, the original data used for training and validation purposes is archived in the `/DATA` directory, facilitating transparency and reproducibility.